aragorn2101/MDT_FPGA-GPU_pipeline/README.md

 ###  Example run  ###
 $ ./Spectrum_125MHz_2048pts_3c.py -b spectrum_125mhz_2048pts_3c.fpg 172.22.37.221

+# spectrum_125mhz_2048pts_3c.fpg samples at 250 MSps (Nyquist frequency) to
+# obtain a 125 MHz spectrum subsequently.
 ```

-**NOTE:** spectrum_125mhz_2048pts_3c.fpg samples at 250 MSps (Nyquist frequency) to obtain a 125 MHz spectrum subsequently.
-FFT is done using 2048 points and analogue inputs are taken from SMATP1, SMATP5 and SMATP9.
+**NOTE:**  FFT is done using 2048 points and analogue inputs are taken from
+SMATP1, SMATP5 and SMATP9.
 A 10 MHz input clock is required at input SMATP14.